Spain Student Visa

 Spain student visa, coordinated end to end.

-For non-EU students admitted to a Spanish university, higher-vocational (FP), or secondary programme - we coordinate the enrolment and means evidence, health insurance, the student work allowance, consulate filing, and the TIE, end to end.
+For non-EU students admitted to a Spanish university, higher-vocational (FP), or secondary programme - we coordinate the enrolment and means evidence, health insurance, Article 57 work-rights position, consulate filing, and the TIE, end to end.

-First call: leave with route fit, the means evidence consulates expect at 100% IPREM, health-insurance and enrolment gaps, the work-allowance position, family scope, and the next decision mapped.
+First call: leave with route fit, the means evidence consulates expect at 100% IPREM, health-insurance and enrolment gaps, the Article 57 position, family scope, and the next decision mapped.

 What you get